deathcod/ALEXA_skillset/EC2/README.md

 4) was facing problem to create xpaths when we require to select two div positions, came to realise it can be done by div[position=3 or position=4]

+5) I am now trying to implement concurrency in scrapping the websites.
+Now I had confusion on using asynio, multithreading, multi processing.
+Each has its pitfall.

+* No multiprocessing because it will resource intensive and the problem statement is not such we have to make multiple processs as it is not CPU bound.

+* No async because I feel the event loop will have to do lot of work.
+If I assume it is reactive(continous check if the result is available) or time bound(result is check after a time interval), then may be lot of callbacks, which can be ultimately create a network congestion so thinking from this theory thought to not proceed with async.

+* So finally proceeding with the multithreading making a ThreadPool.

 ____